Finding The Most Profitable App Business Models

 - A one-time fee, i.e. a $ amount that’s only purchased once

 Subscriptions work best for “consumables” that aren’t easily quantified.
-You can charge a user for cloud storage, but you don’t do that by the gigabyte, you simply say: “You can use cloud sync for $10 a month”.
+You can charge a user a flat fee for cloud storage.
+Not by the gigabyte, but you simply say: “You can use cloud sync for $10 a month”.

-Likewise, if you have an app with a back-end that uses intensive resources, you could charge for those resources.
-Think about Zapier, or Trello, or Mailgun: in all those tools you use resources, and you pay a flat fee for using them every month.
+If you have an app with a resource-intensive back-end platform, you could charge users for those resources.
+Think about tools like Slack, Zapier or Trello.
+For each of those tools you pay a flat fee per user per month.

 - Subscription: Offer cloud sync with the web app for $5 a month

-- One-off: Or offer a paid upgrade for power users, like “You get 1 project for free, and unlimited projects for $5”
+- One-off: Offer a paid upgrade, like “You get 1 trial project for free; unlock unlimited projects for $15”

 If you want to make $2.000 USD a month, you either need:

-The calculation gets more complex for the subscription, because you need to figure out how many months the average user keeps paying.
-The disadvantage of the pay-once upgrade is that you need a fresh batch of users every month.
+This back-of-the-napkin calculation is more complicated than that, of course.
+You also need to figure out how many months an average user stays a customer and what your churn rate is.
+A disadvantage of the pay-once Pro upgrade is that you need a fresh batch of new users every month.

-The math is a bit easier than that: if you need 400 paid users to be profitable, and 1 in 10 users upgrades, you need 4000 users total.
+The math is simple: if you need 400 paid users to be profitable, and 1 in 10 users upgrades, you need 4.000 users total.

 Take-away for indie app developers?
-The In-App Upgrade business model is very effective for productivity apps, and apps with unquantifiable consumable monthly resources like cloud sync.
-You start earning from your first customer, and you need a smaller userbase to become profitable.
+The subscription app business model is effective for productivity apps and Pro app features, like cloud sync.
+You generate revenue from Customer no. 1, and you need a smaller userbase to become profitable.

 - Pro: users are more inclined to try your app, and you have the option to earn revenue in a different way than an upfront purchase

-- Pro: incredible way of making money, provided your app is addictive, rewards winning, and you have a large amount of users
+- Pro: incredible way of generating revenue, provided your app is fun, rewards winning and you have a reasonable amount of users

 - Pro: ads are fairly easy to install in your app, and you can offer native ads and sponsoring just as easy with content